Michigan utility and heating bill assistance programs.

 Lansing Board of Water & Light - Pennies for Power Program may be able to provide utility or heating service shutoff protection for low-income families in the Lansing Michigan area.
 Dial 517-371-6006

 Michigan Gas Utilities - This utility company provides natural gas service to hundreds of thousands of customers across the state.
 Most of the services are provided in the Monroe, Grand Haven, Benton Harbor, Otsego, and Coldwater Michigan areas of the state.
 Assistance programs can both help people pay their bills, and conserve energy.
-Continue.
+Continue with Michigan gas utility assistance programs.

 Programs for heating bills - Every electric, natural gas, and utility provider in Michigan offers assistance during the winter.
 Help may come directly from the company or other non-profits that they partner with.
 Find how low income and struggling customers can get support from Michigan heating bill assistance programs.